 The panels can be used for intra-wall, floor and roof insulation and in interior design for flooring, partitions, furniture, ceiling, and sun shading.
 It is proposed to initially manufacture to a size of 600 x 1200 mm (a quarter of the standard construction panel size).
-The size of the panel is therefore designed to allow transport to local markets or users in the large baskets which are traditionally used by local farmers for transporting produce and materials locally by foot.
+The size of the panel is therefore designed to allow transport to local markets or used as large baskets which are traditionally used by local farmers for transporting produce and materials locally by foot.

-Fundamentally, it is hoped to achieve a new reality and a new mindset whereby corn waste is no longer seen as waste but as material that has the potential to improve human well-being and the ecosystem.
-It is hoped therefore not just to increase the value of corn waste in a purely financial sense but also in a more emotional sense whereby local communities perceive the waste as something inherently useful that “adds value” to their life and surroundings.
-Indeed that it is no longer viewed as waste but as a valuable resource.
+Fundamentally, it is hoped to achieve a new reality and a new mindset whereby corn waste is no longer seen as waste, but as material that has the potential to improve human well-being and the ecosystem.
+It is hoped therefore not just to increase the value of corn waste in a purely financial sense but also in a more emotional sense whereby local communities perceive the waste as something inherently useful which adds value to their life and surroundings.
+Changing perceptions around it from waste to a valuable resource.

 Information submitted by the maker and edited by the Future Materials Bank.

 Corn husks, corn cobs, cassava starch